Time for California’s Unions to Get Serious About Pension Reform - California Political Review

 And what if, from now on, public employees earned lower pension benefits?
 First of all, it would take an awful lot before those benefits descended to the level of what the rest of California’s workforce can expect from Social Security.

-An independent contractor in California has 12.4 percent withheld by the Social Security Trust Fund, and for that, they may expect a maximum of $36,132 after over 40 years of work; the average is $18,036.
-In 2015, the average pension for a California public employee after only 30 years of work was $68,673, not including any benefits.
+An independent contractor in California has 12.4 percent withheld by the Social Security Trust Fund, and for that, they may expect a maximum of $45,480 if they retire at age 70, after nearly 50 years of work.
+In 2015, the average pension for a California public employee after 30 years of work (60 percent as long working) was $68,673, not including any benefits.
 It is surely higher now.

 What public sector union leadership might contemplate is how can the prospects for all workers in California improve.
 Now, with the economy grinding nearly to a halt, it is an especially good time for this sort of contemplation.
 Why not require CalPERS to invest 50 percent of their assets in “California based companies and projects” instead of the current 9.1 percent (ref.
 CalPERS CAFR, intro page 4)?